 G. "Producer" means an individual authorized to act as an agent or broker and holding a license issued by the Department to conduct insurance related business.

 H. "Provider" means a person or entity approved by the Commissioner to offer courses.

-I. “Review Period” means a twenty-four (24) month period beginning October 1 of even numbered calendar years and ending two (2) years later on September 30.
+I. "Review Period" means a twenty-four (24) month period beginning April 1 of odd-numbered calendar years and ending two (2) years later on March 31.

 A. Any person seeking to offer courses must be registered with and approved by the Commissioner.